8MP MIPI camera on Jetson TK1

 We tested the camera driver on the latest version of BSP provided by NVIDIA which is L4T_R21.2 as of the date of writing this article.
 The camera image data can be utilized by any application which uses the V4L2 framework.
 We have tested using gstreamer-0.10 only so far, but OpenCV and any other custom application written using V4L2 framework will work.

 We plan to develop a daughter board for the Jetson TK1 dev kit using this module such that it can be directly connected to the J3A2 connector on the board to remove the hassle of wiring up the sensor.
 Work is in progress and hope to see it launched soon.
-Please check our camera solutions page for the product updates.
+Please check our NVIDIA Camera page for the product updates.

 Here is a sample video demonstrating the working of the sensor module with the Jetson TK1.